tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   ECHConfig values of different versions.
 This allows a server to support multiple versions at once.

-- The server MUST ignore all PSK identities in the ClientHello which correspond to ECH PSKs.
-ECH PSKs offered by the client are associated with the ECH name.
-The server was unable to decrypt then ECH name, so it should not resume them when using the plaintext SNI name.
-This restriction allows a client to reject resumptions in {{auth-public-name}}.
+- If offered, the server MUST ignore the "pre_shared_key" extension in the ClientHello.

 Note that an unrecognized ClientECH.config_id value may be a GREASE ECH extension (see {{grease-extensions}}), so it is necessary for servers to proceed